Gabe Kalscheur: Capital City Go-Go (2023–2024)

 After going undrafted in the 2023 NBA draft, Kalscheur joined the Golden State Warriors for NBA Summer League.
 He signed with the Washington Wizards on October 21, 2023, only to be waived hours later.
 Nine days later, Kalscheur joined the Wizards' G-League affiliate, the Capital City Go-Go, and averaged 2.9 points and 0.4 rebounds per game in 18 games before being waived on February 14, 2024.

 Iowa Wolves (2024)

 On February 19, 2024, Kalscheur joined the Iowa Wolves from the available player pool.

-Nürnberg Falcons (2024–present)
+Nürnberg Falcons (2024–2025)

 On September 16, 2024, Kalscheur signed with Nürnberg Falcons of the ProA.

+On July 12, 2025, he signed for Ourense of the Primera FEB.